Did you miss the history behind episode seven? Read it here.

-Watch out, Westminster.
-George Warleggan, member of parliament for Truro is in the house.
-In episode eight, the Cornish electoral politics that have been evolving in the background since the previous series (when the hapless yet ambitious MP Unwin Trevaunance won his seat but lost Caroline Penvenen) takes centre stage.
+Watch out, Westminster: George Warleggan, member of parliament for Truro is in the house.
+In episode eight, the Cornish electoral politics that have been evolving in the background since the previous series (when the hapless yet ambitious MP Unwin Trevaunance won his seat, but lost Caroline Penvenen) take centre stage.
 Under Sir Francis Basset’s interest, George achieves his ambition to enter parliament.

 In the novels, then, Graham places his fictitious characters, George and Ross, in the mix with these real 18th-century political powerbrokers – mapping their personal rivalry against the very real political rivalries that shaped the political environment of late 18th-century Cornwall.

 Hannah Greig is author of The Beau Monde: Fashionable Society in Georgian London (OUP, 2013) and is a historical advisor on the BBC One drama series Poldark.